Q: Why do we need an indoor ice facility in Brandon?

 Q: Why should I donate to this project?

 A: This project will support Brandon’s youth and adults by providing them with a facility in which to participate in ice sports and other activities.
-By hosting games, tournaments and skills camps, the facility will have an economic uplift during the winter months when many businesses see a slowdown.
+By hosting games, tournaments and skills camps, the facility will have an economic uplift on our local economy.

 Q: Where will the indoor ice complex be located?

-A: The current plan is to build the facility south of Aspen Park, on property the City of Brandon has purchased.
+A: The facility will be built south of Aspen Park, on property the City of Brandon has purchased.